Tasneem-Alabed/MoviesLibrary/README.md

 <!-- What are the features included in you app -->
-get response for the request from user to know about the movie in the second version it incloud 3th part API for movies
+get response for the request from user to know about the movie in the second version it incloud 3th part API for movies link the server with database it has a get function  and post also it is use sql lanugise to make the database and link it with server useing pg pakeg

 ### the API for movie with key (https://api.themoviedb.org/3/movie/550?api_key=14a375a649743222ae5e7069be734fe3)